ibm-cloud-docs/solution-tutorials/vpc-vpn.md

 The local VPN gateway will receive the packets that match the remote CIDR range and forward them to the remote VPN gateway over the IPsec encrypted connection.
 The local VPN gateway will receive the packets from the remote VPN gateway that match the local CIDR range and forward them to the local network.

-The end result will be an integration of your IBM cloud network of devices and services with your on premises network fabric.
+The end result will be an integration of your IBM cloud network of devices and services with your on-premises network fabric.

 Each VPN will be configured with the following information:
 - Shared secret key - a string of characters, like a password, that must be the same on both VPNs